The purpose of this page is to make sure that the application process is fully understood.

 - Details of the key internal processes and policies that will be in place, to include but not limited to:

-- Terms of reference for the board and each of the Committees to be established both at board level and senior management level
+- Terms of reference for the board and each of the Committees to be established both at board level and senior management level; and

 - Conflicts of interest policy.

-The GFSC will be seeking evidence that the firm has considered the risk, compliance and operational issues associated with the proposed activities, as well as evidence that these have been documented and implemented.
+The GFSC will be seeking evidence that the firm has considered, documented, and implemented the risk, compliance and operational issues associated with the proposed activities.

 Applicants should ensure that the business plan is coherent with the firm’s risk appetite and capacity.